kundajelab/chipseq_pipeline/README.md

 # idr
 	-idr_thresh <string>     : IDR thresh (default: 0.02).
 	-idr_nboley <bool>       : Use Nathan Boley's code for IDR, otherwise Anshul Kundaje's code (default: true)

+# alignment only mode
+	-final_stage <string>    : If not blank, the pipeline will stop after specified stage (bam, tagalign or xcor (cross-correlation score for tagaligns) ) (default: blank).
+	-num_rep <int>           : Number of replicates, define it for non-blank final_stage only. (default: 2).
 ```

 Equivalent parameters in a configuration file is listed and explained below: